Introduction

 Data Access

-from disk.
+At runtime, we load the MeshAssets from disk.
 The next step is to make the data available on the GPU.
 Fortunately we use bindless rendering, which greatly simplifies this step.

 // A mesh part is just an offset and size in the index buffer.